rokgersak/tweezer_old/docs/force_calculation.rst

 .. plot:: examples/force_calculation.py

-   An example of force calculation
+   An example of force calculation.